Arizona vs. Purdue College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Arizona Performance Insights

 - The Wildcats are outscoring opponents by 30.1 points per game with a +241 scoring differential overall.
-They put up 94 points per game (second in college basketball) and allow 63.9 per contest (35th in college basketball).
+They put up 94 points per game (second in college basketball) and give up 63.9 per contest (35th in college basketball).

-- Arizona wins the rebound battle by an average of 17.7 boards.
-It is collecting 46.1 rebounds per game (second in college basketball) compared to its opponents' 28.4 per contest.
+- Arizona wins the rebound battle by 17.7 boards on average.
+It records 46.1 rebounds per game, which ranks second in college basketball, while its opponents pull down 28.4 per contest.

-- Arizona hits 8.5 three-pointers per game (96th in college basketball) at a 39.1% rate (23rd in college basketball), compared to the 7.8 its opponents make while shooting 33.3% from beyond the arc.

 - The Wildcats' 110.7 points per 100 possessions on offense rank sixth in college basketball, and the 75.2 points they allow per 100 possessions rank fourth in college basketball.

-- Arizona wins the turnover battle by two per game, committing 12.6 (242nd in college basketball) while its opponents average 14.6.
+- Arizona has come out ahead in the turnover battle by two turnovers per game, committing 12.6 (241st in college basketball action) while forcing 14.6 (49th in college basketball).

 Purdue Performance Insights

-- The Boilermakers have a +165 scoring differential, topping opponents by 16.5 points per game.
-They're putting up 85.6 points per game, 21st in college basketball, and are allowing 69.1 per contest to rank 135th in college basketball.
+- The Boilermakers outscore opponents by 16.5 points per game (posting 85.6 points per game, 20th in college basketball, and giving up 69.1 per outing, 135th in college basketball) and have a +165 scoring differential.

-- Purdue comes out on top in the rebound battle by an average of 11.2 boards.
-It records 42 rebounds per game (26th in college basketball) compared to its opponents' 30.8.
+- Purdue ranks 26th in the country at 42 rebounds per game.
+That's 11.2 more than the 30.8 its opponents average.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.